deeprjs/deepr/packages/runtime/README.md

 ##### `context`

-A context that will be passed as a second parameter to all invoked methods.
+A context that will be passed as the last parameter to all invoked methods.

 ##### `ignoreKeys`